manibadhel/proxy-detection-api-free/README.md

 ## Usage

-Simply include or run the script in your environment.
+Include or run the script in your dev environment.
 The script will automatically perform the proxy check and display the result.

 ## License